cloudstead/cloudos-apps/app-howto.md

 Reading the link above, we see that DokuWiki wants PHP and some associated modules.
 By setting the "style" to "php" above, we've taken care of the PHP requirement.

 For resizing images, they recommend the PHP GD extension or ImageMagick.
+We will also (later on), use DokuWiki's LDAP plugin to enable single-signon.
-We can ensure the GD extension is installed by adding the following block to the manifest:
+We can ensure the the appropriate PHP extensions are installed by adding the following block to the manifest:

-    "packages": [ "php5-gd" ],
+    "packages": [ "php5-gd", "php5-ldap" ],

 DokuWiki also requires a web server, noting that most users use Apache.
 That's great, because CloudOs is built heavily around Apache.
 We add the following block to the manifest: